ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 Whenever the size of the input array is small enough (say, less than 50 elements), we can call Insertion or Selection sort on that array instead of continuing with Mergesort.

-Note that this will not change the complexity of the implementation, but it can nonetheless improve the speed by some factor.
+Note that this will not change the time complexity of the implementation, but it can nonetheless improve the speed by some factor.
 Also note that the exact cutoff depends a lot on what computer you have, what programming language you use, etc.
 The only way to know which array size is the optimal cutoff is to do a lot of testing -- but a rule of thumb is that it is probably faster to use Insertion sort on an array of up to 50 elements.